heath3conk/equifax/PITCHME.md

 #HSLIDE

 ## What can you do to protect yourself?
- - Credit freeze
- - Fraud alert
  - Monitor your credit *report* (vs. credit *score*)
  - Monitor your accounts
+ - Fraud alert?
+ - Credit freeze?

 #HSLIDE